aai-institute/pyDVL/docs/30-data-valuation.rst

 Computing Leave-One-Out values
 ==============================

 The Leave-One-Out method is a naive approach that should only be used for testing purposes.
+One particular weakness is that it does not necessarily correlate with an intrinsic value of a sample: since it is only marginal utility, it can happen that the training set is large enough for a single sample not to have any significant effect on training performance, despite any qualities it may possess.
+Whether this is indicative of low value or not depends on each one's goals and definitions.

 .. code-block:: python